bucaps/marss-riscv/README.md

 ## MARSS-RISCV: Micro-Architectural System Simulator for RISC-V

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/bucaps/marss-riscv/blob/master/src/MIT-LICENSE.txt) [![GitHub issues](https://img.shields.io/github/issues/Naereen/StrapDown.js.svg)](https://github.com/bucaps/marss-riscv/issues/)

-MARSS-RISCV (Micro-ARchitectural System Simulator - RISCV) is a open source, **cycle-accurate single core full-system (Linux) micro-architectural simulator** for the [RISC-V](https://riscv.org/specifications/) ISA built upon [TinyEMU emulator (https://bellard.org/tinyemu)](https://bellard.org/tinyemu) by Fabrice Bellard and uses its code for all the device emulation and configuration.
+MARSS-RISCV (Micro-ARchitectural System Simulator - RISCV) is a **open source, cycle-accurate single core full-system (Linux) micro-architectural simulator** for the [RISC-V](https://riscv.org/specifications/) ISA built upon [TinyEMU emulator (https://bellard.org/tinyemu)](https://bellard.org/tinyemu) by Fabrice Bellard and uses its code for all the device emulation and configuration.
 It consists of detailed cycle accurate models of a modern RISC-V In-order and Out-of-order processor with branch prediction unit and a complete memory hierarchy including TLBs, caches and DRAM.
 It comes integrated with [DRAMSim2](https://github.com/umd-memsys/DRAMSim2), a cycle accurate memory system simulator.
 It is currently being developed and maintained by [CAPS](https://github.com/bucaps/) (Computer Architecture and Power Aware Systems Research Group) at the State University of New York at Binghamton.
 Being a true full system simulator, MARSS-RISCV can simulate all of the system in a cycle accurate fashion including OS code, libraries, interrupt handlers etc.

 Currently, our simulator is in alpha status as we are validating the cycle accuracy using various development boards.
-The simulated in-order core is tested and operational, however, the simulated out-of-order core is in micro-architectural testing phase.

 ## Table of contents
 - [Features](#features)